Tox Messenger – A Free, Secure, And Open Source Alternative For Skype

 You can also, make audio and video calls, create groups chats, send and receive files and images to and from your recipients.

-Tox is still in development stage, but some of it’s features such as ‘text chatting’ works pretty good like a stable version.
 Tox is similar to Microsoft’s Skype application.
 However, unlike skype, Tox doesn’t rely on any central server.
 It is completely relies on encrypted peer-to-peer networking, also it is fast, secure and safe way to communicate with your friends and buddies.

 That’s all for now.
 I will be here with an another article soon.
 Until then, stay tuned with OSTechNix.